unchainedshop/unchained-evolution/business-plan.md

 ##  Team

-Bootstrapped by 2 Freelancers:
+Bootstrapped by 2 Entrepreneurs:

 - **Pascal Kaufmann**, 30, Software Engineer & Operations, Founder of Reactive Code GmbH
-- **Vedran Rudelj**, 39, Interaction Designer & Finances, Founder of Fliptation GmbH
+- **Vedran Rudelj**, 39, Interaction Design Engineer & Finances, Founder of Fliptation GmbH

 That power team has almost everything which is needed to build the company.

-- Vedran has 10 years of web design and interaction design experience, already built a shop platform for B2C: https://www.kickshops.ch (like Shopify) and knows how to calculate as a former funds manager at Credit Suisse.
+- Vedran is an Interaction Design Engineer who enjoys to design & develop components, style guides, websites, apps & shops.
+Running Kickshops (https://kickshops.com) & Unchained Commerce.
-- Pascal has 10 years of sofware development experience in web & native apps, lead a team at Swisscom and was once a SAP consultant and network engineer.
+- Pascal has 10 years of software development experience in web & native apps, lead a team at Swisscom and was once a SAP consultant and network engineer.

 Both of them studied business administration and work for their own companies since many years.